Boston (band): Appearances

-Their spaceship also appeared on their tours in the late 1980s, early 1990s, and early 2000s in the form of a giant lighting rig and accompanied on stage by their giant pipe-organ set piece, which is known to Boston insiders as Bertha because of its sheer size.
+Their spaceship also appeared on their tours in the late 1980s, early 1990s, and early 2000s, in the form of a giant lighting rig, and accompanied on stage by their giant pipe-organ set piece, which is known to Boston insiders as Bertha because of its sheer size.

+Also, the Boston logo could represent a front view of the spaceship, with the top being shaped similarly to the city dome and the left and right "fins" corresponding to the edges of the ship.

 Innovation and style

-Boston's genre is considered by most to be hard rock and arena rock, while combining elements of progressive rock into its music.
+Boston's genre is mostly described as hard rock and arena rock.
+The band has also incorporated elements of progressive rock into its music.

-Boston founder, guitarist, and primary songwriter Tom Scholz's blend of musical styles, ranging from classical to 1960s English pop, has resulted in a unique sound, most consistently realized on the first two albums (Boston and Don't Look Back).
-This sound is characterized by multiple lead and blended harmonies guitar work (usually harmonized in thirds), often alternating between and then mixing electric and acoustic guitars.
+Boston founder, guitarist, and primary songwriter Tom Scholz's blend of musical styles, ranging from classical to 1960s English pop, has resulted in a sound characterized by multiple lead and blended harmonies guitar work (usually harmonized in thirds), often alternating between and then mixing electric and acoustic guitars.
 The band's harmonic style has been characterized as being "violin-like" without using synthesizers.
-Scholz is well-regarded for the development of complex, multi-tracked guitar harmonies.
-Another contributing factor is the use of handmade, high-tech equipment, such as the Rockman, used by artists such as Journey guitarist Neal Schon, the band ZZ Top, and Ted Nugent.
+Scholz developed complex, multi-tracked guitar harmonies, using handmade, high-tech equipment, such as the Rockman, used by artists such as Journey guitarist Neal Schon and the band ZZ Top.
 Def Leppard's album Hysteria was created using only Rockman technology.
-Scholz's production style combines deep, aggressive, comparatively short guitar riffing and nearly ethereal, generally longer note vocal harmonies.
-A heavier, lower, and darker overall approach came in the next two albums (Third Stage and Walk On).
-The original track "Higher Power", on the Greatest Hits album, exhibits a near Neue Deutsche Härte and almost techno influence with its sequencer-sounding keyboards, a sound most fully realized on Corporate Americas title track.

-Tom Scholz also credited the late Brad Delp with helping to create Boston's sound with his signature vocal style.
-Delp, who was strongly influenced by the Beatles, was well known for his extended vocal range, shown on hits such as "More Than a Feeling".
+Tom Scholz also credited Brad Delp with helping to create Boston's sound with his vocal style.
+Delp, who was influenced by the Beatles, had an extended vocal range, shown on hits such as "More Than a Feeling".